Ask the Dust (film): Production

 The rights to the novel once belonged to Mel Brooks, though he let them lapse.
 Towne met Fante in the 1970s and that led to his interest in the project.
 Despite finishing the script in the early 1990s, he couldn't find financial backing from a studio.
 During this time, Farrell's role was originally set to be played by Johnny Depp but he dropped out.
 Later Val Kilmer accepted the role and also dropped out.
 Another delay was Hayek initially rejecting the role to avoid being typecast as a Mexican immigrant.
 She accepted the role after eight years.

 Part of the film was shot at Pinelands High School (Cape Town, South Africa), on fields modified to simulate a Los Angeles scenery.
 Scenes were also filmed at the very popular Sun City Resort in South Africa, specifically using the man-made beach at the Valley of Waves water park, for a romantic night-swim scene.

 Critical reception

-The film received negative to mixed reviews from critics.
+The film received mixed reviews from critics.
 Review aggregator Rotten Tomatoes reported that 35% of critics gave the film positive reviews, based on 103 reviews, with an average rating of 5.1/10.
 The site's consensus states: "Though Hayek is luminous, Farrell seems miscast, and the film fails to capture the gritty, lively edginess of the book upon which it's based."
 Metacritic reported the film had an average score of 58 out of 100, based on 33 reviews, indicating "mixed or average" reviews.